nevingeorge/ALMA/README.md

 M2MA.java takes in as input an M2MA and prints to stdout the M2MA obtained after learning the input function through a series of membership and equivalence queries.

 ### Input File Format
-Contains the specifications of a M2MA.
+Contains the specifications of an M2MA.

 Line 1: alphabet